grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 ```

 Since the Graphite numbers were off to begin with, we have no reason
 to trust the 400 trinkets number.
-But using the RRDTool, the new
+But using the RRDTool data, the new
 number happens to still be 100% accurate even after the data points
 have been consolidated.
 This is a very useful property of rates in
 time series..